 At higher temperatures, N(T) will be model-dependent.
-For example, in the minimal SU(5) model, one needs to add 24 states to N(T) for the X and Y gauge bosons, another 24 from the adjoint Higgs, and another 6 (in addition to the 4 already counted in W^{\pm} , Z, and H) from the $\overline{5}$ of Higgs.
+For example, in the minimal SU(5) model, one needs to add 24 states to N(T) for the charged and colored X and Y gauge bosons, another 24 from the adjoint Higgs, and another 6 scalar degrees of freedom

+(in addition to the 4 associated with the complex Higgs doublet already counted in the longitudinal components of W^{\pm} and Z, and in H) from the 5 of Higgs.
 Hence for $T > m_X$ in minimal SU(5), N(T) = 160.75.
 In a supersymmetric model this would at least double, with some changes possibly necessary in the table if the lightest supersymmetric particle has a mass below m_t .

-Figure 19.3: The effective numbers of relativistic degrees of freedom as a function of temperature.
+Figure 21.3: The effective numbers of relativistic degrees of freedom as a function of temperature.
 The sharp drop corresponds to the quark-hadron transition.
 The solid curve assume a QCD scale of 150 MeV, while the dashed curve assumes 450 MeV.

 In the radiation-dominated epoch, Eq.
-(19.10) can be integrated (neglecting the T-dependence of N) giving us a relationship between the age of the Universe and its temperature
+(21.10) can be integrated (neglecting the T-dependence of N) giving us a relationship between the age of the Universe and its temperature

-$$t = \left(\frac{90}{32\pi^3 G{\rm N} N(T)}\right)^{1/2} T^{-2} .$$ (19.42)
+$$t = \left(\frac{90}{32\pi^3 G{\rm N} N(T)}\right)^{1/2} T^{-2} .$$ (21.43)